Alis-lang/Alis_Language/README.md

 # Alis_Language

-Support Page for Alis language, below is its rule/syntax
+Project Page for Alis language, below is its rule/syntax

+Alis Language is in early stage, ver0.1 will be announced when following goals are achieved

+* Syntax is optimised
+* At least 250 distint words
+* lexicons are optimised
+* Dictionary, Style Guide, Documentation are written

 ## Vowels and Consonants